-9 Tips For Social Media Graphic Design
+9 Social Media Graphic Design Tips That Will Work

 A well-known fact that we humans go enchanted by visuals.
 Whether we are passing through a billboard, flipping through a book, watching TV, or just surfing the web, we see content everywhere.
 But in the end, what are those we remember?
 Do you remember the Ad which popped last time while you were scrolling through your Facebook Newsfeed?
 The chances are that if you don’t remember, it probably didn’t catch your attention.
 To make your brand reach a larger audience, all you need to do is create the best content that stands out and is also visually memorable.

 Our human brain has almost 30% neurons of the cortex devoted to visual processing, 8% for touch, and just 3% for hearing.
 Now you will be logically able to imagine to what extent images and visuals appeal to our eyes.

 This is exactly the same reason why visuals play an important role in content marketing.
 If you are keen to make a sale, you are supposed to share.
 Share what?
 Some informative yet engaging content!
 But how?
 Through visuals!
 Gone are those days when people used to delve into reading long paragraphs.
 With reducing attention span and busy life, people prefer to consume content that is visually easy to comprehend.
 So, if you still haven’t incorporated visuals in your marketing strategy, you are sure to miss a few potential customers and the opportunities that are to follow.